freealise/freealise/ar/README.md

 //remove gizmo, kbrd from hf
   splice points in the middle of array (bilinear morpher)
 //optical flow depth estimator for foreground video (+in realtime) to remove bg
-  record video instead of photo and pick the least blurry frame
 //foil is covered by food-grade wax from cheese; make wet paper models with texture embossed with foil and painted in CMYK

 //draw objects on pano and find depth map